JBL PartyBox 310 VS 320: Which Is The Better Party Speaker?

 Winner: PartyBox 320

-The wheel design on the PartyBox Stage 320 has been significantly improved, with a broader surface coverage that provides more stability.
+The PartyBox Stage 320 features significant improvements to its wheel design, with a broader surface coverage that provides more stability.
 These new wheels perform better on rough terrain in particular.
 While the 320 is a slightly smaller but wider speaker, there are no noticeable differences in portability due to these minor size adjustments.

 Winner: PartyBox 320